mimik-ai/mimik-ai-developer-guide/readme.md

 ## The Nature and Use of mimik ai

-mimik ai utilizes mimik's mim OE runtime and mimik Service Mesh to enhance artificial intelligence processing capabilities in application development.
+mimik ai utilizes mimik's mim OE runtime and edge Service Mesh to enhance artificial intelligence processing capabilities in application development.
 Using mimik ai, a developer can interact with LLMs that run directly on any number of computing devices.
 Such devices can be a standard computer on a developer machine, a server in a data center, a mobile device such as a cell phone or tablet, or hardware optimized for AI processing such as those computing devices manufactured by Nvidia.

 ## AI Focused Microservices